ArceLopera/git_refresher/docs/Advanced/git_branch.md

 git branch --set-upstream-to=origin/main
 ```

-- This command sets the tracking relationship for the current branch to the specified remote branch (`main` in this example) in the `origin` remote repository.
+This command sets the tracking relationship for the current branch to the specified remote branch (`main` in this example) in the `origin` remote repository.
-- After running this command, Git knows that when you push or pull changes from the current branch, it should interact with the `main` branch in the `origin` remote repository.
+After running this command, Git knows that when you push or pull changes from the current branch, it should interact with the `main` branch in the `origin` remote repository.

-- **Setting Upstream Branch** Use `git branch --set-upstream-to` when you want to establish tracking between a local branch and a remote branch that already exists.
-- **Syncing Changes** After setting up tracking, you can simply use `git push` and `git pull` without specifying the remote branch, as Git already knows where to push and pull changes from.
+**Syncing Changes** After setting up tracking, you can simply use `git push` and `git pull` without specifying the remote branch, as Git already knows where to push and pull changes from.

 - This command can also be used in combination with `git push -u` or `git push --set-upstream` to set up tracking and push changes to the remote branch in one step.